Long Term Investments Definition

 - Builds confidence: It builds a sense of confidence among the investors and acts as a cushion when the investment starts performing and generating superior returns to its investors.

-- Capital is locked: Investing long term results in locking the funds for a longer period of time which might be even difficult to liquidate in time of need.
+- Capital is locked: Investing long term results in locking the funds for a more extended period, which might be even difficult to liquidate in time of need.

-- Patience: It requires a high level of patience in the investor to hold on his investment in spite of any fall in the value.
+- Patience: It requires a high level of patience in the investor to hold on his investment despite any fall in the value.

-- Decision making: Sometimes it would require a great amount of homework to be done in order to select the best investment for the company as one wrong thing can ruin the entire story.
+- Decision making: Sometimes, it would require a significant amount of homework to be done to select the best investment for the company as one wrong thing can ruin the entire story.

-- Higher risk: Since it is a capital expenditure to be made, a lot of risks are involved in the same as entire capital would be blocked for a certain period of time which cannot be liquidated easily.
+- Higher risk: Since it is a capexCapexCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year. to be made, a lot of risks are involved in the same as entire capital would be blocked for a specified period, which cannot be liquidated easily.
 Hence the risk of not getting the funds back on time is a concern that needs to be looked into.

-- Not meant for speculators: This type of investment is not made for the speculators or the traders who like to earn money on a daily basis by buying and selling securities and desirous to be richer in a shorter duration.
+- Not meant for speculators: This type of investment is not made for the speculators or the traders who like to earn money daily by buying and selling securities and desirous to be richer in a shorter duration.